Frequently Asked Questions

 Q: What connecting airports are recommended?

-A: flights from Europe and North America to Tbilisi connect through: London, Paris, Amsterdam, Munich, Istanbul, Vienna, Rome, Milan, Athens, Riga, Kiev, and many other airports.
+A: flights from Europe and North America to our tour destinations connect through: London, Paris, Amsterdam, Munich, Istanbul, Vienna, Rome, Milan, Athens and many other airports.
 Recently Qatar Airlines, Emirates, and Azerbaijani Airlines have been offering competitive prices, routing through Doha, Dubai, and Baku.
-Most clients from North America will find that Turkish Airlines or Lufthansa have the most comfortable routes and layover options.
-Note that Georgian Airways is a budget airline (connecting London, Amsterdam, Milan, Rome, Athens, etc.)
+Most clients from North America will find that Turkish Airlines or Lufthansa have the most comfortable routes and layover options when flying to Istanbul, Tbilisi, and Yerevan.
+Note that Georgian Airways is a budget airline (connecting London, Amsterdam, Milan, Rome, Athens, etc.), and not highly recommended.

 Q: Do you provide airport transfers?

 A: YES!
 On both ends of your trip.
 Traversing the globe naturally takes its toll.
-We understand that after arriving in Tbilisi our guests will be quite tired, and we look forward to whisking you straight from the brand new, state-of-the-art airport to the hotel (a 20-30 minute drive into the city).
-Typically, a chauffeur will be in the airport lobby with a sign saying "John Graham Tours."
+We understand that after arriving, our guests will be quite tired, and we look forward to whisking you straight from the airport to the hotel (typically a 30-45 minute drive depending on the city).
+A chauffeur will be in the airport lobby with a sign saying "John Graham Tours."
 He will check your name on a spreadsheet, then help you with your bag to a parked car outside.
 The chauffeur has already been paid.

 Q: What are the visa requirements?

-A: There are no visa requirements for visitors from most Western nations, and no entry fees for a 90-day tourist visa to Georgia or Armenia.
-Visas to Turkey can be obtained online: https://www.evisa.gov.tr/en/ Visa requirements do change on a regular basis though, so it is worth investigating before your visit.
+A: There are no visa requirements for visitors from most Western nations to the countries where we currently run tours (Georgia, Armenia, Turkey, Ethiopia, Italy), and no entry fees for a 90-day tourist visa.
+Visa requirements do change on a regular basis though, so it is worth investigating before your visit.

 What to Bring: